AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Data-Management/Code-Templates.md

 # Code Templates

-Code generation templates are text template files written using `razor` syntax, with a `.razor` suffix.
+Code generation templates are text template files written in `razor` syntax with a `.razor` suffix.
 They are used to generate specific code content or provide references for MCP tools.

 ## Viewing Template Files

-You can view your template files through the `Basic Data/Templates` page in **Studio**.
+You can view template files through the `Basic Data/Templates` page in **Studio**.

-You can also view template files in the `templates` directory in the project root directory.
+Alternatively, you can view template files in the `templates` directory at the project root.
 The page will read and display templates from this directory.

 ## Template Management

-First, you need to add a template category (corresponding to the directory name), then add template files in that category.
+First, add a template category (corresponding to a directory name), then add template files within that category.

-You can add through the `UI` page or directly add in the `templates` directory.
+You can add templates through the `UI` page or directly in the `templates` directory.

 > [!TIP]
 > When adding templates through UI, it will preliminarily verify whether your content conforms to the `razor` syntax specification.

 ## Template Context and Variables

-Template context and variables are data and variables that can be used when writing templates.
+Template context and variables are data elements that can be used when writing templates.
 When creating a generation task, you can select the context type and custom variable list.

 ### Context Structure